 2. Get Them Accustomed to Travel

 It’s not a wise idea to take your dog on a 10-hour road trip if they’ve never been in your car for longer than 15 minutes.
-The experience will be a lot better for all involved if you take them on short trips a few months before the big vacation.
+The experience will be better for all involved if you take them on short trips a few months before the big vacation.

-Set your car up so that your dog is traveling in the same way that it will be for the final journey.
-On each short trip, gradually increase the amount of time you spend in the car.
+Set up your car so your dog is traveling in the same way that it will be for the final journey.
+On each short trip, gradually increase the amount of time that you spend in the car.
 Eventually, your dog will grow accustomed to the travel, and the longer trips will be a breeze.

-3. Stop to Feed the Dog
+3. Stop to Feed Your Dog

 Give your dog a meal 3 to 4 hours before you hit the road.
 Whenever it is time for them to eat again, always pull the car over and stop to let them eat and take a bathroom break before resuming.

 4. Don’t Leave Your Dog in the Car